wri/aqueduct30_data_download/metadata.md

 ### {X}	Suffixes
 l	label string
 r	raw value

+### Units
+Units depend on the combination of tha above options.
+Units are [m/y] for ut, bt future value and dimensionless for ws and sv respectively.
+Other units are self-explanatory.

 For example the layer {ws4028cl} is "projected change in water stress by the year 2040 under a business as usual (ssp2 rcp85) scenario"